-In the 90/80 system, the content addressable memory is called the translation lookaside buffer (TLB), and consists of thirty-two 32-bit registers.
+In the 90/80 system, the dynamic address translation mechanism is the translation lookaside buffer (TLB), which consists of thirty-two 32-bit registers.
 The real page addresses are entered in the TLB in groups of four, as opposed to the single-page entry method used in the 90/60 and 90/70.
 In all other respects, the DAT feature is the same in all three systems.